camaraproject/Commonalities/documentation/API-design-guidelines.md

 ### 11.6 Security definition

-Finally, this part describes the security is applied to the API.
+This section describes and aligns the security specific definitions within the API specification, such as scopes and the security schemes.

 #### 11.6.1 Scope naming